AnonymousM21/factorial-calculator/README.md

 ## Features

 - Supports large numbers to be factorialized, above 22!
-- Tested upto 170! and works for both 32 and 64 bit computers.
+- Tested upto 1754! and works well on both 32 and 64 bit computers.

 ## Algorithm:
 ```c